 (Photo by WB/ courtesy Everett Collection)

-How to Watch Harry Potter Movies In Order
+How to Watch Harry Potter Movies In Order: See All 11 Movies Chronologically

 Everyone came into the Wizarding World through the Harry Potter books and movies, which introduced us to a gifted 11-year-old, his friends Ron and Hermione, and their hallowed school of magic, Hogwarts.
 Watching the Harry Potter movies in order, seeing the story unfold chronologically in-universe, used to be as easy as finding the one where Daniel Radcliffe looks youngest and starting from there.